Clients include: Coldplay, U2, Alicia Keys, Frank Ocean, Ed Sheeran

 Another career highlight came when Rossi helped Coldplay with their Super Bowl Half-Time show, scoring arrangements for the YOLA string orchestra, conducted by Gustavo Dudamel and the University of California Marching Band of Berkeley.
 He was involved not only in the process of scoring the arrangements which were included in Coldplay’s Medley (Viva La Vida/Paradise/Fix You etc…) but also in coordinating recordings and coaching for the two orchestras until the actual performance, which took place in Santa Clara, California.

-Davide’s currently working on the forthcoming Jack Savoretti and new Coldplay material.
+Davide continues to grow as an artist; he worked heavily on the brand new Jack Savoretti album released March 2019, which reached #1 on the UK charts along with working on new Coldplay material as well.
 You can hear his beautiful string arrangement on the current George Ezra single, ‘Hold My Girl.’

 Orchestration can completely change the perception of individual pieces of music and Davide Rossi’s evocative string arrangements add a whole new layer of emotion and atmosphere.